 In the other major worry for the market, euro zone finance ministers and the International Monetary Fund made their third attempt in as many weeks to agree on releasing emergency aid for Greece, with policymakers saying a write-down of Greek debt is off the table for now.

-“We had a good week last week and absent any news we were going to give something back today,” Mata said.
-“There’s no catalyst to continue the rally we saw last week, though Greece would have been important if we weren’t dealing with the fiscal cliff.”
+“There’s no catalyst to continue the rally we saw last week, though Greece would have been important if we weren’t dealing with the fiscal cliff,” Stifel Nicolaus’ Mata said.

-Shares of Knight Capital Group Inc jumped 17.7 percent to $2.93 following reports that rivals might be preparing to bid for part or all of the electronic trading firm.
+Shares of Knight Capital Group Inc jumped 13.3 percent to $2.82 following reports that rivals might be preparing to bid for part or all of the trading firm.